-The project integrated schedule is the document that when approved by the project owner will become the approved plan that details the methods and means to be followed by the contractor to ensure on-time completion of the project.
-The integrated project plan will detail all approvals needed from the project owner, engineering consultant, project management consultant, public sector permitting authorities among other needed to ensure timely completion of the project.
-The integrated schedule will also detail all engineering, procurement, construction, testing and commission, and turnover over activities needed to hand over the project.
+The project integrated schedule is the document that when approved by the project owner will become the approved plan that details the methods and means to be followed by the contractor to ensure the on-time completion of the project.
+The integrated project plan will detail all approvals needed from the project owner, engineering consultant, project management consultant, and public sector permitting authorities among others needed to ensure the timely completion of the project.
+The integrated schedule will also detail all engineering, procurement, construction, testing and commission, and turnover-over activities needed to hand over the project.

 How Can the Project Integrated Schedule Become the Backbone for Enforcing Timely Decisions and Approvals in Capital Projects Delivery?

-The answer is very simple and straight forward.
-By adding the project schedule activity along with its current start and finish dates to each time-sensitive communication, the project entities involved in submitting, reviewing and approving project communications would have clear understanding of how those communications will impact the project schedule if they are delayed.
+The answer is very simple and straightforward.
+By adding the project schedule activity along with its current start and finish dates to each time-sensitive communication, the project entities involved in submitting, reviewing, and approving project communications would have a clear understanding of how those communications will impact the project schedule if they are delayed.
 The schedule activity field will become the field that will drive the priority for closing project communications to avoid any negative impact on the project’s completion date.
-Even, if there was a delay in a specific communication, the accountability for who have caused the delay will be easily established and identified.
+Even, if there was a delay in a specific communication, the accountability for who caused the delay will be easily established and identified.